Thin knots and the Cabling Conjecture: Background Material

-The manifolds in this paper all happen to be \textit{loop type} (see \cite{HW15}), which means that their associated immersed curves invariant has trivial local systems.
-If the invariant has multiple curve components, then they are connected by pairs of edges which we denote with a grading arrow.
-These are presented in Figure \ref{fig:gradingarrows}, and they carry an integral weight $m$ useful for determining Maslov grading differences.
-Let $M=S^3 \setminus \nu K$.
-We can lift $\widehat{\textit{HF}}(M)$ to the infinite cylindrical cover $\overline{T}_M$, where each lifted marked point resides within a neighborhood of the lift of the meridian $\overline{\mu}$.
-One of the curves wraps around the cylinder, and we will use $\overline{\gamma}$ to denote this component.
-Figure \ref{fig:g2t1ex} shows a centered lift of the invariant for the complement of a hypothetical example of a thin knot $K$ with $g(K)=2$ and $\tau(K)=1$.
+\begin{remark} We caution the reader regarding the similarity of the notation $\widehat{\textit{HF}}(Y)$ and $\widehat{\textit{HF}}(M)$, with $Y$ a closed manifold and $M$ a compact manifold with boundary.
+The former invariant is a graded vector space over $\F$, whereas the latter is a (possibly decorated) immersed curve in $\partial M \setminus \{z\}$. \end{remark}

-The lifts of the marked points will be taken to lie at purely half-integral heights, so that curve components cross at integral heights.
-With this at hand, the lifted curve invariant also encodes a few numerical and concordance invariants of $K$.
-For example, the Seifert genus is given by the height of the tallest curve component.
-Additionally, the height around which $\overline{\gamma}$ wraps is precisely the Oszv\'ath-Szab\'o invariant $\tau(K)$.
-Hom's $\epsilon$ invariant may also be determined by observing what $\overline{\gamma}$ does next.
-It curve turns downwards, upwards, or continues straight corresponding to $\epsilon(K)$ being 1, -1, and 0, respectively.
-These two invariants determine the slope $\overline{\gamma}$ outside of a thin vertical strip surrounding the lifts of the marked point, given by $2\tau(K) - \epsilon(K)$.
+The manifolds in this paper all happen to be \textit{loop type} (see \cite{HW23}), which means that their associated immersed curves invariant has trivial local systems.
+If the invariant has multiple curve components, then they are connected by pairs of edges which we denote with a grading arrow as in \cite[Definition 28]{HRW22}.
+These are presented in Figure \ref{fig:gradingarrows}, and while domains involving grading arrows do not contribute to the differential, they are considered when determining Maslov grading differences.
+When $M=S^3 \setminus \nu K$, we can lift $\widehat{\textit{HF}}(M)$ to the infinite cylindrical cover $\overline{T}_M$, where each lifted marked point resides within a neighborhood of the lift of the meridian $\overline{\mu}$.
+The lifts of the marked points will be taken to lie at purely half-integral heights, and we will isotope the lifted curve components so that their horizontal tangencies occur at integral heights.
+Precisely one of the curves wraps around the cylinder, and we will use $\overline{\gamma}$ to denote this component.
+While $\overline{\gamma}$ is generally immersed, we will see that $\overline{\gamma}$ is embedded for thin knot complements.
+Figure \ref{fig:g2t1ex} shows a centered lift of the invariant for the complement of a hypothetical example of a thin knot $K$.

 Recall that $\widehat{\textit{HFK}}(K)$ detects $g(K)$ due to \cite{OS04a}.
 Looking in $\overline{T}_M$, genus detection manifests itself in $\widehat{\textit{HF}}(M)$ by ensuring that some curve component crosses at height $g(K)$.
 The immersed curves also satisfy a very powerful constraint related to a conjugation symmetry.
 For invariants of knot complements of $S^3$, this means that the curves are invariant under rotation by $\pi$.